engineforce/ImmutableAssign/README.md

 Total elapsed = 73 ms (read) + 29688 ms (write) = 29761 ms.
 ```

-Full performance test results can be found at <a href="https://github.com/engineforce/ImmutableAssign/tree/master/debug" target="_blank">benchmarks</a>.
+Full performance test results and test script can be found at <a href="https://github.com/engineforce/ImmutableAssign/tree/master/debug" target="_blank">benchmarks</a>.

 ## Install with npm